Liedev/beforum/README.md

 ## Language

 The site is delivered in 2 languages.
-English and Dutch<br />
+English and Dutch.<br />
-.The project documentation is in dutch
+The project documentation is in dutch

 ## What Is Beforum